 Because the building will serve Polk County’s DHS Child Welfare and Self Sufficiency programs, it was especially important to factor into the design high security protocols from floor to floor and from staff to client.

-This exciting project is scheduled for a spring of 2016 completion.
+This exciting project is scheduled for completion in spring of 2016.
 The caring staff of DHS are looking forward to moving into their new home with eager anticipation!